Do I need respirator training?

 You must provide proof that you are medically able to use that respirator (in other words, you will be required to obtain a medical approval from your doctor prior to being allowed to wear a respirator).
 Also you must ensure that the respirator is cleaned, stored, and maintained so that its use does not present a health hazard to you.

 If you are not required to use a respirator (by OSHA, UMaine, or your supervisor) but you choose to use one voluntarily, you do not have to complete the rest of this training module.
-However, you must complete the Advisory Form for Voluntary Use of Respirators (PDF – 69 KB) and provide a copy of that form to your supervisor.
+However, you must complete the Respirator Protection Voluntary Use Requirements located on the SEM Documents web page.
+Provide a copy of that form to your supervisor.

 What if I only use a dust mask?